mkdecisiondev/connect-api-examples/README.md

 # Square Connect API Examples

+2018-01-03 Avram cloned this repo trying to see a demo of a stand-alone Square donation (or any other credit card) form.
+Going with Stripe instead for now.

 **IMPORTANT:** On 16 February 2016, changes were made to the representation of a Square merchant in the Connect API.
 These changes slightly altered the behavior of the Connect API for applications created after 16 February.
 The samples in this repository